dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

 Statistical confidence intervals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The confidence intervals for the Grid-Stat tool are the same as those provided for the Point-Stat tool except that the scores are based on pairing grid points with grid points so that there are likely more values for each field making any assumptions based on the central limit theorem more likely to be valid.
 However, it should be noted that spatial (and temporal) correlations are not presently taken into account in the confidence interval calculations.
-Therefore, confidence intervals reported may be somewhat too narrow (e.g., Efron 2007).
+Therefore, confidence intervals reported may be somewhat too narrow (e.g., :ref:`Efron 2007 <Efron-2007>`).
 See :ref:`appendixD` for details regarding confidence intervals provided by MET.

 Grid weighting
 ~~~~~~~~~~~~~~